 In 2015 Catherine was selected as one of 15 participants in the 2015 YNPN Leadership Institute, a 10-month intensive program with a culminating capstone project that focuses on advancing the capacity of mid-career nonprofit professionals to lead teams, oversee projects, and contribute to overall organizational growth.

-From 2010 through 2011, Catherine lived in the West Bank, Palestine for a year, where she taught various journalism courses in Nablus (An-Najah University), Bethlehem, and Hebron; assisted communities to tell their story digitally; and worked with a local non-profit on their social media strategy.
-Her articles were published in Medill Reports, the Northwest Indiana Times, Mondoweiss, The Mennonite and various village websites in the Middle East.
-Catherine created Without A Map for stories from the West Bank.
+From 2010 through 2011, Catherine lived in the Middle East for a year, where she taught various journalism courses, assisted communities to tell their story digitally, and worked with a local non-profit on their social media strategy.

 Catherine completed her Master’s of Science at Northwestern’s Medill School of Journalism in May 2010, concentrating in Interactive Publishing and Business Reporting.
 As a Bankruptcy Court beat reporter for the Medill News Service, she wrote features, profiles, earnings reports and economic indicator articles all with accompanying multimedia.
 In her final quarter at Medill, she was honored to be the Editor-in-Chief of the Medill Innovation Project.
 The innovation project team re-visioned StreetWise from top to bottom.
 The group started by re-thinking the organization’s mission and vision.
 They produced a refreshed magazine layout, an interactive website and a social media strategy for Streetwise.